loganbledsoe/cse15l-lab-reports/lab-3.md

 plos/pmed.0020249.txt
 ```
 The `-size` option filters the result of the `find` command to
-any files or directories small or larger in size than the given number. (`-` for smaller than and `+` for greater than)
+any files or directories small or larger in size than the given number. (`-` for smaller than and `+` for greater than) (k for kilobytes, M for megabytes)
 In this example, the command finds the few files in `plos/` greater than 35kB.
 This would be useful to see which files are taking up a lot of space.
 You might then do something with these files such as delete them.